Jon R. Gathercole

 In 2003, Jon and Claude retired from real estate and spent the next 16 years traveling the world.
 They visited all seven continents, including Antarctica and took a memorable world cruise for 117 days in 2008.
 In January 2019 they sailed their 101st cruise.

 Jon’s passions were entertaining, collecting vintage cars, visiting his global network of friends and giving back to LBGTQI organizations.
 Jon had the ability to walk into a room full of strangers and leave with at least 20 new friends.
 He also took great joy in locating a bargain even if it meant driving all over to find it.
 Jon’s cancer did not stop him from cracking jokes and telling stories right up until the end.

 In the early days of the AIDS crisis, Jon joined AIDS Cap Santa Barbara, a group of volunteers to help those dying of AIDS by doing their shopping, cooking and cleaning.
-Jon helped with personal care and was not shy about stepping in the shower in order to give a welcomed bath.
+Jon helped with personal care and helped bathe the patients.

 In 2015, Jon and Claude created the Bright Star Foundation with the purpose of assisting LBGQTI homeless youth in the Western United States.
 The foundation offers repatriation assistance, emergency services and supports other organizations efforts that helps these at-risk youth become successful members of society.